train station paris to london

 What can I do to get the best rate with Eurostar?

-To get the best rate, don’t leave booking to the last minute.
+Don’t leave booking to the last minute to get the best rate.
 Prices hold steady for months in advance, but the later you get your tickets, the more expensive they may be.
 Watch for peak travel times, these popular train routes can also sell out quickly, so don’t hold off from booking.

 Where do Eurostar trains from Paris to London depart from?